ErikssonJ/Coproporphyrin-I/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 The BCRP expression profiles isbased on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)).
 The reference concentration for OATP1B1 was measured by liquid chromatography tandem mass spectroscopy ([Prasad 2014](#5-references)).
 Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

-Additionally, renal clearance was set to 1 according to literature (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)).
+Additionally, glomerular filtration rate fraction was set to 1 as this describes the observed renal clearance rate in accordance to literature (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)).

 ### 2.3.4 Automated Parameter Identification